-This article discusses issues relating to connecting to a SQL database.
+This article discusses issues relating to SQL connection.

 When attempting to connect to a SQL database that is hosted on a network you may get the message: